djbckr/dbutils/pljson/README.md

 and has a constructor where you provide the value.

 When serialized in JSON output, the number will always be represented in non-scientific notation.
+Be aware that very large numbers can be silently truncated when parsed by a standard Javascript engine.

 ### pljsonBoolean